HandsOnDataViz/book/docs/HandsOnDataViz.md

 alone, yet jump out at our eyes in pictures.

+Our book features a growing number of free and easy-to-learn digital tools for creating *data visualizations*.
+We broadly define this term to include *charts* that encode data as images, *maps* that add a spatial dimension, and also *tables*, which do not illustrate data in the same way as charts and maps, but nevertheless rely on related visual design principles.
+Our definitions are primarily driven by a pragmatic need to orient new learners to different types of visualizations they can easily create and the labels most commonly used by our recommended tools.
+In our definition, data visualizations also can be reused and modified by updating their underlying information, typically stored in a digital data file, unlike *infographics* that are usually created as one-time artistic works.
+Be aware that other authors define their terms differently.[1]

-Our book features a growing number of free and easy-to-learn digital tools for creating data visualizations.
-Unlike infographics, which are typically created as one-time artwork, visualizations can be reused and modified multiple times by updating the underlying data.
-We also focus on creating interactive data visualizations that you can embed on your website.
-While static visualizations can be distributed on paper or PDF documents, interactive visualizations will engage wider audiences on the internet by encouraging them to interact with the data, explore patterns that interest them, and download files if desired.
+As educators, we designed *Hands-On Data Visualization* to teach key concepts and provide step-by-step tutorials for new learners.
+In particular, we emphasize how to create *interactive* data visualizations that you can embed on your website.
+While static visualizations can be distributed on paper or PDF documents, interactive visualizations engage wider audiences on the internet by encouraging them to interact with the data, explore patterns that interest them, and download files if desired.

 But the remarkable growth of data visualizations and the internet in recent decades also poses a serious problem.
 Today we encounter more